 Physical issues like flooding aren’t the only problems caused by global warming.
 There is also a lot of money at stake.
-Insurance firm Swiss Re predicts that weather-related disasters will cost the American economy $150 billion a decade from now — more than double what it costs now.
-Another study conducted by the National Federation of Independent Businesses found that natural disasters have negatively impacted 30% of small businesses in America.
-That number could continue to climb.
+Insurance firm Swiss Re Group predicts that weather-related disasters will cost the American economy $150 billion a decade from now — more than double what it requires now.
+And the Federal Reserve Bank of New York’s 2017 Report on Small Business Disaster-Affected Firms found that 40% of small firms within Federal Emergency Management Agency (FEMA) designated zip codes reported natural disaster-related losses, and of that 40% of small businesses never recover from a disaster.

-If you’re in restoration industry, you’re well aware of how climate change impacts homes and businesses.
-But have you ever thought about how this climate change could affect your business?
+If you’re in the property restoration industry, you’re well aware of how climate change impacts home value and business profitability.
+But have you ever thought about how this climate change could affect your own business?
 If not, you should.